 What this course will do for you:

-A description of ‘low self-esteem’ and a deeper understanding of a term that people commonly use to the extent that it has now become part of our every day vocabulary.
+- A deeper understanding of the term ‘low self-esteem’: a term that is commonly used to the extent that it has now become part of our everyday vocabulary.

 - An in-depth exploration of The Oxford Guide’s description of Low Self Esteem and how that differs from clinical or severe depression – understanding the sphere of competences (in particular for hypnotherapists with no other clinical background)